sara-nl/singularity-course/run-docker.md

 > * Repeat the hello-world example a couple of times.
 What happens to the lists of images and containers?
 > * Can you find the IDs and names of your containers?

-### <a name="run-interactive"></a> 3.
-Run interactive containers

-* The following command downloads the latest bash image and runs it in the interactive mode.
+* Now let's run a container in an interactive mode.
+The following command downloads the latest bash image and runs it in the interactive mode.
 Try it:

    ```sh
    docker run -it bash